Ficool

 Most important?

 They approached a long table set apart from the others.
-Its elegance almost understated, yet commanding attention.
-Unlike the lavish sparkle of the hall or the ornate decorations on other tables, this one radiated power.
-The kind of power that didn't need to announce itself, it just existed, and everyone knew and Lucian felted it.
+Its elegance was almost understated, yet commanding attention.
+Unlike the lavish sparkle of the hall or the ornate decorations on other tables, this one radiated power — the kind that didn't need to announce itself.
+It just existed, and everyone knew it.
+Lucian felt it.

 Reniel turned to him with a small, unreadable smile.